wso2/docs-is/en/identity-server/next/docs/deploy/security/enable-hsts.md

 # Enable HTTP Strict Transport Security (HSTS) Headers

 Enable HTTP Strict Transport Security (HSTS) headers for the applications deployed in your server, to confirm that the relevant headers are present in the HTTP response.
-HSTS is not enabled for applications in WSO2 Identity Server by default.
+HSTS is not enabled for applications in the WSO2 Identity Server by default.

 !!! note
     HSTS should not be enabled in development environments because transport security validations can interrupt the development processes by validating signatures of self-signed certificates.

----
+## Enable for Console

-## Enable for Management Console
+If the `HttpHeaderSecurityFilter` element is available in the `<IS_HOME>/repository/conf/tomcat/console/WEB-INF/web.xml` file as shown below, it implies that security headers are by default configured for the WSO2 Management Consoles of all of your profiles.

-If the `HttpHeaderSecurityFilter` element is available in the `<IS_HOME>/repository/conf/tomcat/carbon/WEB-INF/web.xml` file as shown below, it implies that security headers are by default configured for the WSO2 Management Consoles of all of your profiles.
 However, in a production deployment, Strict-Transport-Security needs to be explicitly enabled by replacing the default <init-param> values of the `HttpHeaderSecurityFilter` filter.

 Following is the default filter configuration.